WilliamTjonndal/IT3212/assignment3/Group 25.md

   </figure>
 </div>

-As seen in the confusion matrices aboves, the number of correct predictions each model makes varies greatly with bagging and boosting.
+As seen in the confusion matrices aboves, the number of correct predictions each model makes varies with bagging and boosting.

 When it comes to bagging, using it on Decision Trees seems to work best.
 The other models perform relatively well as well.